Researching the Legal System of the Lao People’s Democratic Republic

 • To summarize and report on the operation and conducting its duty to higher authorities on regular basis.

 The People’s Supreme Court is the highest judicial organ of the State.[131]
-Under the Constitution, the authorities of People’s Supreme Court is specified to be examines and reviews the decisions of the people’s courts and military courts.[132]
+Under the Constitution, the authorities of People’s Supreme Court is specified to be examining and reviewing the decisions of the people’s courts and military courts.[132]
 The Law on People’s Court, however, assigns several rights and duties to The People’s Supreme Court as follows:

 • To consider in the Supreme Court level on the legal aspects in cases which were judged by the Regional People’s Court and other high People’s Court in the court of appeal level which were appealed by the litigants or at the proposal of the Public Prosecutor and Military Prosecutor;